 The sites are pretty easy to pull in and out.

-A lot of bike and hiking trails start right here at the Campground and makes it easy to entertain the kids.
+A lot of bike and hiking trails start right here at the Campground and make it easy to entertain the kids.

-You can let them run around the camping site or let them go for bike rides around the loop.
+You can let them run around the camping site or go for bike rides around the loop.

-And being so close to Asheville you should definitely check it out, especially when you are a beer lover.
+And being so close to Asheville you should definitely go and check it out, especially when you are a beer lover.

 Get a bite to eat from the Food Trucks and enjoy the music or play corn hole.
 It is a nice hangout for a late afternoon and a good way to start the evening.

 Go for a stroll and explore the newly developed artsy district.
 Pretty funky, a little hippie, but if you like it a little differently you are at the right place.